 The outcome depends on the condition that is causing the problem.
-In general, acute hyponatremia, which occurs in less than 48 hours, is more dangerous than hyponatremia that develops slowly over time.
-When sodium levels fall slowly over a period of days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling is minimal.
+Acute hyponatremia, which occurs in less than 48 hours, is more dangerous than hyponatremia that develops slowly over time.
+When sodium level falls slowly over days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling is minimal.

 Hyponatremia can be a life-threatening emergency.
-Call your health care provider if you have symptoms of this condition.
+Call your health care provider right away if you have symptoms of this condition.

 Treating the condition that is causing hyponatremia can help.
-If you play any sports, drink fluids that contain electrolytes (sports drinks).
-Drinking only water while you take part in high-energy athletic events can lead to acute hyponatremia.
+If you play sports, drink fluids such as sports drinks that contain electrolytes.
+Drinking only water while you are active can lead to acute hyponatremia.

 Dilutional hyponatremia; Euvolemic hyponatremia; Hypervolemic hyponatremia; Hypovolemic hyponatremia

 Skorecki K, Ausiello D. Disorders of sodium and water homeostasis.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 117.
+In: Goldman L, Schafer AI, eds.
+Goldman’s Cecil Medicine.
+24th ed.
+Philadelphia, Pa.: Elsevier Saunders; 2011:chap 118.